2.1 Maximizing Profit and Decisions

 2.1.2 Decisions in a Probabilistic World

 Decision making in the real world is probabilistic.
-What I mean is that managers actually don’t know, for certain, if there are revenue or cost difference between alternatives.
+What I mean is that managers actually don’t know, for certain, if there are revenue or cost differences between alternatives.
 Not perfectly and ahead of time, anyway.

 But even so, managers have some guesses about what revenue or cost differences there might be between alternatives.
 That is, they know something about the probability of differences between alternatives.